dipdup-io/dipdup/docs/foreign/draft-guide-zksync-era.md

 ## Step 4 — Implement handlers

 Implement handlers from quickstart with an ORM explanation (models were implemented in the demo, check {link to docs}).
+Key steps: check out handlers, explain below about orm and generated models

-## Step 5 — Results
+## Step 5 — Run

 Shorter "Next steps" from quickstart
+Key steps: how to up compose stack from generated project using env

-## Fancy query
+### Fancy query

-Demonstrate a Hasura request from the docker-compose stack Key steps: how to up compose stack from generated project, show query in hasura web interface
+Demonstrate a Hasura request from the docker-compose stack Key steps: show query in hasura web interface

 ## Explore DipDup